Farm and Agricultural Business Tax Guide for Frederick County

 Section 179 Deduction for Farm Equipment

 Section 179 allows businesses — including farms — to immediately expense the cost of qualifying equipment and property rather than depreciating it over several years.
 For agricultural operations making significant equipment investments, this can dramatically reduce taxable income in the year of purchase.
+Qualifying farm equipment includes tractors, combines, and farm machinery; irrigation systems and equipment; grain storage and handling facilities; and livestock handling equipment and structures.

 Agricultural Income Averaging